-History Geography Art & Design Design & Technology Knowledge Significant historical events include those that DinosaursName and locate the Drawing and modelling dinosaurs Designing and making To design purposeful, functional, world's seven continents and five oceans.
+History Geography Art & Design Design & Technology Historical heroes/heroines: Dinosaurs Drawing and modelling Designing and making Knowledge Significant historical events include those that Name and locate the dinosaurs To design purposeful, functional, world's seven continents and five oceans.

 cause great change for

 large numbers of

 people.
 Key features

 of significant historical

 events include the

 date it happened, the

 people and places

 involved and the

 consequences of the

 event.